-Things are much easier with the Stirling powered fans like Vulcan or Warpfire, which require no temperature difference but just the heat from the stove.
-Stirling powered fans are not as vulnerable and can withstand much higher temperatures.
-So if your stove usually gets very hot, you might want to consider this kind of fan especially if you have a big area to push the warmth around.
+Things are much easier with the Stirling powered fans like Vulcan or Warpfire, where there’s no temp difference required – just the heat from the stove.
+Stirling powered fans are not as vulnerable and withstand much higher temperatures.
+So if your stove usually gets very hot you might want to consider this kind of fan – especially if you have big area to push the warmth around.

-We recommend using a stove or infrared thermometer to control the temperature of the stove top and keep it within the best operating range of your fan as well as avoid overheating it.
-If you follow these instructions, then your fan will always be okay.
+We recommend using a stove or infrared thermometer to control the temp of the stove top and keep it within the best operating range of your fan as well as avoid overheating it.

-Soapstone or gas stoves don’t get their top surface as hot as wood or pellets stoves.
-Many heats powered electric fans start working at pretty low temperatures like 60 Centigrade, which is readily achievable with gas stoves.
-However those fans optimal operating temperature is at top or even beyond the temperature range of that kind of stoves.
-There are a few models though that have their best-operating temperature tailored to that range.
-Check for SmartFan marked with LT or Caframo BelAir if your stoves top doesn’t reach 200 C. Bear in mind to never leave those fans to work on the hotter surface as this might damage the Peltier module.
+Soapstone or Gas stoves don’t get their top surface as hot as wood or pellets stoves.
+Many Heat powered electric fans start working at pretty low temperature like 60 Centigrade which is easily achievable by gas stoves.
+However those fans’ optimal operating temperature is at top or even beyond the temp range of that kind of stoves.
+There are a few models though that have their best operation temperature tailored to that range.
+Check for SmartFan marked with ‘LT’ or Caframo BelAir if your stove’s top doesn’t reach 200 C. Bear in mind to never leave those fans to work on hotter surface as this might damage the Peltier module.